EXPLAINER-What does new data say about Gilead's experimental coronavirus drug?

 In a randomized study of adults hospitalized for severe COVID-19 in Wuhan, China - the original epicenter of the pandemic - the 158 patients who received remdesivir did not improve any faster than the 79 patients in a control group who received a placebo.
 The drug also failed to lower the amount of virus in the body or the risk of death.

 However, because the outbreak in China was brought under control, researchers had trouble enrolling enough patients in their trial to produce statistically significant data, so the results are not conclusive.
-The study report underwent peer review before publication in The Lancet.
+The study report underwent peer review before publication in The Lancet (bit.ly/35j3HIA).

 “We have these three studies coming out on the same day and they’re all different,” said Holly Fernandez Lynch, an assistant professor of medical ethics at the University of Pennsylvania, who was not involved in the studies.